-Tabby (see also Plain Weave) Ground weave for a pattern weave, such as overshot or monksbelt, or for rosepath, as in rosepath rag rugs.
+Tabby (see Plain Weave) Ground weave for a pattern weave, such as overshot or monksbelt, or for rosepath, as in rosepath rag rugs.
 Tabby refers to the plain weave the comes between the picks of the pattern weave.

 Tapestry Weaving technique that enables geometric or pictorial designs through placement of discontinuous weft.
 I have tapestry frame looms for weaving small tapestries, including one, the size of an iPad, that I use for weaving when I travel.
 I weave larger pictorial tapestries on my floor looms, using special techniques I learned from Joanne Hall.

 Taqueté Weft-faced compound tabby structure that is woven with a unit-threading system, a repetitious treadling order, and a double pass of four weft picks to create two-block, two-color patterns.
 This uses the same tie-up draft as Summer and Winter, with a different treadling pattern.

-Temple (or Stretcher) Adjustable wood or metal tool that holds the warp out to its full width during weaving.
+Temple (Stretcher) Adjustable wood or metal tool that holds the warp out to its full width during weaving.
 Sharp points at the ends of the temple, set into the selvedge threads, hold the fabric in place.
 Moving the temple frequently as the weaving progresses helps to maintain consistent fabric quality.

 Threading Inserting the warp ends through the eyes of the heddles.
 The warp ends are distributed in a precise order to arrange the ends sequentially through the heddles on the shafts.
 I have threaded a simple 1 2 3 4 (known as straight draw), repeated across the width of the warp; and I have threaded a complex sequence that required intense concentration to avoid threading errors.
 Fortunately, threading errors can be corrected.
 Unfortunately, most threading errors are not discovered until the first few inches of fabric have been woven — that’s not the fun part.